$\mathbb{A}^1$-homotopy theory of log schemes: Localization property

-The content of Subsections \ref{preliminary} and \ref{study} is to adopt their proof in our setting.
+The content of \S \ref{preliminary} and \ref{study} is to adopt their proof in our setting.
 Then we show that inverting $\A^1$ and working with the strict Nisnevich topology are enough to deduce the localization property, see Theorem \ref{loc.8}.
-Based on this, we prove the localization property for our categories $\cH_*$, $\SH_{S^1}$, $\SH$, $\DAeff(-,\Lambda)$, and $\DA(-,\Lambda)$.
-In Subsection \ref{consequences}, we show that the localization property implies the Grothendieck six functors formalism for strict morphisms.
+Based on this, we prove the localization property for our categories $\rH_{\tau,*}$, $\SH_{\tau}^\eff$, $\SH_{\tau}$, $\DA_{\tau}^\eff(-,\Lambda)$, and $\DA_{\tau}(-,\Lambda)$.
+In \S \ref{consequences}, we show that the localization property implies the Grothendieck six-functor formalism for strict morphisms.